How to increase website traffic

 Your website is your digital storefront.
 It showcases your products or services, answers basic customer enquiries, and encourages sales.
 So creating an inviting and user-friendly site is essential to keep customers engaged, persuade them to buy, and encourage them to return.
 Your website also gives you the opportunity to turn visitors into customers – and customers equal sales.

 Top 10 tips to increase website traffic

 You want customers to find you easily, so you’ll want to try and be one of the top websites to appear in relevant search results.
-To do that, you’ll need to optimize your site for search engines.
+To do that, you’ll need to optimise your site for search engines.
 Figure out what keywords are relevant to your business and incorporate them naturally into your website pages.
-To learn more about search engine optimization, check out our guide on SEO for small business.

 2. Create a responsive site